 By 2004 Empire was searching for ways to invest in renewable energy for customers.
 In December 2004, Empire announced a 20-year contract with PPM Energy (now Iberdrola) to receive all energy generated at the 150-megawatt Elk River Windfarm, located in Butler County, Kansas.
 The first energy was received from Elk River on October 17, 2005.

-To increase it's baseload generation, in 2006, Empire announced two new construction projects for coal-fired plants.
-Empire owns 12 percent, or approximately 100 megawatts, of Iatan II witch is located with Iatan I, near Kansas City.
+To increase its baseload generation, in 2006, Empire announced two new construction projects for coal-fired plants.
+Empire owns 12 percent, or approximately 100 megawatts, of Iatan II which is located with Iatan I, near Kansas City.
 Plum Point Energy Station is located near Osceola, Arkansas.
 Empire is a part owner of the plant with 50 megawatts and also has a purchased power agreement for an additional 50 megawatts of energy produced by the plant.
 Both plants are highly-efficient and utilize the latest in environmental technology.
 They were completed in 2010.

 Empire also provides both water and natural gas service to customers in Missouri.
 Empire Water Company was created in 1926 when Empire purchased the Lawrence County Water, Light, and Cold Storage Company.
 The company served the electric and water needs of Aurora, Missouri.
 Currently the water company meets the water needs of approximately 4,500 customers in Aurora, Marionville, and Verona, Missouri.